malak-joumaa/Homemade/README.md

 Here's a brief high-level overview of the tech stack the Well app uses:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [ReactJS](https://reactjs.org/).
+React is a JavaScript library used for building composable user interfaces.
+It encourages the creation of reusable UI components, which present data that changes over time
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For persistent storage (database), the app uses the [Mongoose ODM](https://mongoosejs.com) package which allows the app to create a custom storage schema and save it to [MongoDB](https://www.mongodb.com).
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
+- To send Messages, the app uses [Socket_IO](https://socket.io/) which is a library that enables low-latency, bidirectional and event-based communication between a client and a server.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- To display maps and get location, the app uses the [React Leaflet](https://react-leaflet.js.org/) which is an open-source library for creating interactive maps.

 <br><br>
 <img src="./readme/title5.svg"/>